 Subdivided for Better Understanding: Every blink is subdivided into smaller blinks (a blink within a blink) to make it easier for you to grasp the information.

 Considering the many features it packs and 5000 + blinks currently on the app, the price you’re paying for them is way lower than buying audible or physical books.

 Highlighting Certain Things: They have a highlighting feature that lets you highlight a specific part of a blink that you can refer to later on.

 High-Quality Great Experience: I’ll be talking about a few alternatives later on in this post but what those apps don’t have that Blinkist has is the beautifully simple and elegant user experience.

 Web Interface + App: Most summary services are apps you can download on IOS or Android devices.
-You can use Blinkist on your laptop, your iPad, and your phone.
+You can use Blinkist on your laptop, your iPad, and your mobile app.

 90% of the time I use the app but sometimes I like keeping my phone aside with my internet turned off so I don’t get disturbed.
 Those times, having a web interface can be handy.